 Signing up for Twitter is easy.
-You just need to submit a name, email address, and password to get going.
+You just need to submit your name, an email address, and password to get going.
 Once your account is set up, you can upload your photo or logo and change the Twitter page display settings to match your branding colours and style.
 Unlike Facebook, it is completely acceptable to create a shared account using your municipality's name.
-You may consider creating a few Twitter accounts for various departments in your municipality if your staff have the capacity to engage with the public over Twitter.
+You may consider creating a few Twitter twitter Username Password Sign in Remember me Forgot 1/2 Follow your interests New to Twitter?
+Join today!
+Full name Instant updates from your friends, industry experts, favorite celebrities, and what's happening around the world.
+Email Password Search Twitter Q Sign up 2 😤 🔕 🖉 🕮 🤤 🏹 accounts for various departments in your municipality if your staff have the capacity to engage with the public over Twitter.
 Social media management suites, like HootSuite and Seesmic, can help you manage multiple accounts or multiple people using one account.

-Languages English Français Deutich Italiano 日本語 日本中 Pyccivili Español Torkçe About Help Blog Mobile Status Jobs Terms Privacy Advertisers Businesses Media Developers Resources @ 2011 Twitte
+Languages - English - Français - Deutsch - Italiano - 日本語 - 한국어 - Русский - Español - Türkçe About - Help - Blog - Mobile - Status - Jobs - Terms - Privacy - Advertisers - Businesses - Media - Developers - Resources - @ 2011 Twitte